-END CONFIDENTIAL INFORMATION
+> END CONFIDENTIAL INFORMATION

-As detailed above, Applicant-provided non-payroll cost estimates are roughly BEGIN CONFIDENTIAL INFORMATION <\$ million>END CONFIDENTIAL INFORMATION.
+As detailed above, Applicant-provided non-payroll cost estimates are roughly BEGIN CONFIDENTIAL INFORMATION < million>END CONFIDENTIAL INFORMATION.
 The costs include mounting, modules, inverters, and electrical components.
 The Applicant anticipates that a portion of the electrical components will be purchased from New York suppliers, with preference given to suppliers within the North Country Economic Region.

 Site preparation, which is anticipated to be primarily a local-to-the-region expense, is anticipated to be BEGIN CONFIDENTIAL INFORMATION <\$ million>END CONFIDENTIAL INFORMATION.
 Landscaping expenditures are included in the site preparation cost estimate and are anticipated to be made from within Jefferson County to the extent materials are available.
-To the extent available, the Applicant will also use local suppliers for equipment rentals.
-Although the costs above do not represent payroll costs, labor costs are a portion site preparation and Gen-Tie lines costs.
-Work associated with the Gen-Tie lines will be completed by a specialized contractor whose labor share is not specified.
+An initial review of landscaping and site preparation businesses has identified potential opportunities for the Applicant to use suppliers in the Towns.
+It is premature though to select specific vendors in advance of the Facility's permitting and commencement of construction.
+However, based on the presence of potential suppliers within the Host Communities, the Applicant estimates that up to BEGIN CONFIDENTIAL INFORMATION < spent in the Towns during the Project's construction.
+Some or all of these expenditures, however, may be made in neighboring towns or elsewhere in the region if the businesses in the Towns lack appropriate resources, availability, or are otherwise ill-suited to the requirements of the Project.